Gestalt graffiti therapy

-Gestalt Graffiti Therapy is an experiential, arts-based approach that integrates principles of Gestalt psychotherapy with graffiti and urban art methodologies.
+Exploring presence, perception, and expression through urban art practice, gestalt graffiti therapy is an experiential, arts-based approach that integrates principles of gestalt psychotherapy with graffiti and urban art methodologies.
 The work focuses on awareness in the present moment, direct expression, and the dynamic relationship between self, environment, and action.

 Developed as an accessible framework for individuals with lived experience of, or proximity to, graffiti and urban art culture, the programme offers a structured yet open space for exploring personal narrative, embodied awareness, and creative expression through spray paint, mark-making, and spatial intervention.